Influence Strength Estimation in Hyperbolic Space for Social Influence Maximization: Introduction

-The IM problem has been widely studied for decades.
-Traditional methods~\cite{kempe2003im, leskovec2007CELF, tang2015IMM, wang2016BKRIS} solve the IM problem under the assumption that diffusion parameters are known and fixed.
-High computational complexity and strong propagation model assumptions significantly limit their real-world applicability.
-Later, machine learning techniques have been applied to IM research, aiming to remove the assumption on diffusion parameters.
-Notably, graph representation learning methods have gained significant attention for the IM problem due to their ability to simplify the processing of graph data while preserving its intricate features.
-Building on this foundation, some methods~\cite{kumar2022gnn, zhang2022GCNM, li2022piano, chen2023ToupleGDD, ling2023icml, hevapathige2024_DeepSN} have been proposed and shown improved performance.
-However, these methods are typically based on Euclidean spaces, which fail to capture the complex patterns of social data, especially the hidden hierarchical structures in social influence distribution.
+First, \emph{existing graph learning-based methods overlook the intrinsic structure of influence propagation.} Most of these methods treat the propagation process as a black box, focusing on fitting outcomes rather than understanding the underlying propagation mechanism.
+For example, SGNN~\cite{kumar2022gnn} uses a graph neural network (GNN) to learn the influence spread of individual users based on simulated diffusion processes.
+GCNM~\cite{zhang2022GCNM} trains a graph convolutional network (GCN) using pseudo labels derived from node degrees.
+Another method, DeepIM~\cite{ling2023icml}, uses a GNN to learn seed users and final influence spread pairs in an end-to-end framework.
+The lack of explicit modeling of the propagation process limits these methods' ability to capture essential patterns that reflect users' influence spread.
+In fact, historical propagation processes encode rich signals that are crucial for understanding how influence spreads.
+As a result, these methods struggle to capture users' actual influence dynamics, resulting in suboptimal performance for IM tasks.

+Second, \emph{Euclidean representations have limited expressive power to reflect social influence patterns in social data}.
+Most methods are built in Euclidean spaces, which fail to capture the complex patterns of social data, especially the hidden hierarchical structures in social influence distribution.
 Real-world social networks inherently possess hierarchical structures~\cite{barabasi1999emergence}.
-Moreover, influence spread of users follows a power-law distribution, where only a small number of users hold significant influence~\cite{verbeek2014metric}.
-Existing methods cannot effectively capture these inherent characteristics.
-Moreover, most graph-learning methods still suffer from severe scalability issues, which is crucial for real-world large-scale datasets.
+The influence spread of users generally follows a power-law distribution, where only a small number of users hold significant influence~\cite{verbeek2014metric}.
+Representations built in Euclidean space fail to capture these inherent characteristics and thus cannot effectively identify influential users for IM.
+Moreover, most graph learning-based IM methods~\cite{kumar2022gnn, zhang2022GCNM, ling2023icml, hevapathige2024_DeepSN} suffer from severe scalability issues due to their reliance on the adjacency matrix of the social network, limiting their applicability to large-scale real-world scenarios.